ChinyangaTL/prolog-app/README.md

+Didn't focus on styling or "clean code" principles.
+Just saw this online and thought it was an interesting approach to learning, so I just did it to stretch my react muscles again.

 This repository is part of the [React Job Simulator](https://profy.dev) where you work in a professional dev environment with advanced tooling and workflows.
 You implement tasks based on designs starting from small bug fixes to full-blown features.
 Basically, you learn a lot of the things hands-on that you usually only experience once you joined a professional React team.

 ## The Application